koenrane/KR-new-site/content/Definitive confirmation of shard theory.md

     - See [how well you can predict AI alignment results _today_](https://www.lesswrong.com/posts/JusJcepE2qohiC3hm/predictions-for-shard-theory-mechanistic-interpretability) before trying to predict what happens for 500IQ GPT-5.
     - I don't ever want to hear another "but I won't be able to learn until the intelligence explosion happens or not."
 Correct theories [leave many clues and hints](https://www.lesswrong.com/posts/XTWkjCJScy2GFAgDt/dark-side-epistemology), and some of those are going to be findable today.
 If even a navel-gazing edifice like shard theory can get instantly experimentally confirmed, so can your theory.

-I then had GPT-4 identify some of the 46 shards.
+I then had GPT-4 identify some of the 46 shards:
 <dl> <dt>The Procrastination Shard</dt><dd>This shard makes the AI model continually suggest that users read just one more LessWrong post or engage in another lengthy comment thread before taking any real-world action.</dd>
 <dt>Hindsight Bias Shard</dt> <dd>This shard leads the model to believe it knew the answer all along after learning new information, making it appear much smarter in retrospect.</dd>
 <dt>The “Armchair Philosopher” Shard</dt><dd>With this shard, the AI can generate lengthy and convoluted philosophical arguments on any topic, often without any direct experience or understanding of the subject matter.</dd>